warp-contracts/warp/docs/BUNDLED_INTERACTION.md

 **NOTE** The original transaction is not modified in any way - this is to preserve the original signature!

-After receiving proper response and recipes from Bundlr, the Warp gateway indexes the contract interaction internally - to make it instantly available.
+After receiving proper response and receipt from Bundlr, the Warp gateway indexes the contract interaction internally - to make it instantly available.

 #### 4. Finally, the Warp gateway returns the response from the Bundlr to the client.